 Web – enter “Penfield Model Engineers Society”

 Public running days are on the last Sunday afternoon of each month except December.
 And on the second Saturdays during daylight saving months for twilight meetings.
 There is a large amount of 5” and 7.25” track as well as a G gauge garden layout and an HO/HOn3 model railway layout.
-This Society may have ceased having public running days while Covid restrictions are in force.
-Check with their website to see if running has resumed.

 .